MattiaPugliatti/MattiaPugliatti/_posts/2023-11-27-PhDdefense.md

 ## Acknowledgments

-Let me thank the reviewers () and comission member for their work.
+Let me thank my supervisor, Prof. Francesco Topputo, the external reviewers (Prof. Jay McMahon and Dr.Svenja Woicke), the PhD defence committee (Prof. Massimiliano Vasile, Dr. Svenja Woicke, and Prof. Fabio Ferrari), and the European Commission for having funded this research as part of the <a href="https://cordis.europa.eu/project/id/813644"> Stardust-R </a>Innovative Training Network.